Leica M10 vs Nikon D750

 With 24.2MP, the D750 offers a higher resolution than the M10 (23.8MP), but the D750 has marginally smaller individual pixels (pixel pitch of 5.97μm versus 6.00μm for the M10).
 Yet, the M10 is a much more recent model (by 2 years and 4 months) than the D750, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the M10 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D750 has a markedly higher DXO score than the M10 (overall score 7 points higher), which will translate into better image quality.
 The advantage is based on 0.4 bits higher color depth, 1.3 EV in additional dynamic range, and 0.5 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 The D750 indeed provides for movie recording, while the M10 does not.
 The highest resolution format that the D750 can use is 1080/60p.